 Born in Hong Kong and now living in Orange County, California, Anita Lau is an international author and writer who has lived in Malaysia, Australia, Nebraska, Oregon, San Francisco and also, Hawaii.
 Her obsession with food began at an early age but it wasn’t until her early 20s when her experimentation with cooking led her to start a small catering business which she would run in her spare time while at college in Australia.

-Throughout the 90s, Anita not only was a contributor to the South China Morning Post, Asian Home Gourmet magazine, but also, was a columnist for the now defunct TV&Entertainment Times and a regular contributor to the Hong Kong Tatler‘s Annual Best Restaurants Guide.
-She’ll tell you her best memory during that time in HK was being invited to judge at the Hong Kong Culinary Awards.
+Returning to Hong Kong in the early 1990s, she discovered her passion for food was not only limited to cooking, but also, through the written word.
+Various channels opened up to her throughout the 1990s, where Anita not only was a contributor to the South China Morning Post, Asian Home Gourmet magazine, but also, was a columnist for the now defunct TV&Entertainment Times as well as a regular contributor to the Hong Kong Tatler‘s Annual Best Restaurants Guide.
+She’ll tell you her best memory during that time in Hong Kong was being a judge at the Hong Kong Culinary Awards.
 It was a pivotal decade in her life.

-In 2009, Anita returned to more active blogging and did a 10-month stint as contributing food writer at the Orange County Register and Food Frenzy blog from the end of 2010 to 2011.
-She was invited to be a guest blogger judge at Top Chef Korean Food Challenge in 2011, and most recently has joined OC Menus, a food blog under the OC Metro umbrella.
-Blogs she has guested on include She’s Cookin and Just Spotted.
+In 2009, Anita returned to more active writing including a 10-month stint as contributing food writer at the Orange County Register and Food Frenzy blog and was a guest judge at Top Chef Korean Food Challenge.